WalidOEa/Tetrecs/README.md

 # Tetrecs
 ## About
 A small project based off the hit game Tetris.
-In this version, the player places blocks onto 5 by 5 grid, trying to fill columns or rows to gain points.
+In this version, the player places blocks onto a 5 by 5 grid, trying to fill columns or rows to gain points.
 For each successive column or row clear a multiplier increases the points gained for each subsequent clear.
 Furthermore, with enough points, the player can purchase power ups including a nuke (clears the entire board), a 15x multiplier and a one UP.

 In addition, the game contains a musicplayer and a folder is created allowing players to play their own music and skip, forward or even pause the current track playing.